If there is any chance of harm or personal injury to you or anyone with you, immediately exit the building and call 911.

 If any appliance is sparking or smells of smoke, unplug it immediately.
-If you can't safely unplug the appliance, turn off the breaker.
+If you can’t safely unplug the appliance (REMOVING CORD FROM OUTLET WITHOUT TOUCHING UNIT) and turn off the breaker.

-If you smell gas (often smells like rotten eggs) do not use your appliances.
-Shut off the gas if you can do so quickly and safely.
-Exit your home and immediately call for assistance from your gas company and/or 911.
+If you smell gas (which often smells like rotten eggs) do not use your appliances.
+Shut off the appliance.
+If the smell dissipates, do not use the appliance and call your appliance repair provider.
+If the smell persists, or if you were not actively using the appliance when smelling gas, exit your home and immediately call for assistance from your gas company and/or 911.